 AthenaHQ Enterprise (ACE Engine)

 AthenaHQ's ACE (AI Citation Engine) predicts citation probability at the prompt level, scoring content opportunities before you invest in creation.
-This is fundamentally different from Profound's approach of showing you where you are missing.
+This is a different angle from Profound's approach of showing you where you are missing.
 ACE tells you where you are most likely to win.
-The self-serve plan ($295/month) includes the prediction feature.
-Enterprise pricing adds custom integrations and higher query volumes.
+ACE itself is an Enterprise-tier feature; the $295 Starter plan includes basic citation intelligence, and Enterprise adds the full prediction engine, custom integrations, and higher query volumes.

-Peec AI tracks 7 AI search engines with daily monitoring frequency and includes an Actions task queue that converts monitoring insights into prioritized content tasks.
-The platform has raised $29 million in funding, supporting development across all plans.
-Pricing ranges from approximately $100 to $505/month depending on engine count and query volume.
+Peec AI tracks 3 of its 7 AI search engines on self-serve tiers (extra engines are paid add-ons, and Claude is Enterprise-only) with daily monitoring frequency, and includes an Actions task queue that converts monitoring insights into prioritized content tasks.
+It reportedly raised around $29 million (Series A, late 2025).
+Pricing runs from $95 to $495/month depending on tier, with unlimited seats on every plan and strong brand-sentiment and multilingual coverage.

 Peec AI's differentiator is the workflow layer.
 Rather than just showing dashboards, the Actions queue tells your team what to do next.
 This partially bridges the gap between monitoring and execution, even though Peec AI does not write the content itself.
 For teams that have writers but lack prioritization, the task queue adds structure that Profound's monitoring alone does not provide.